Carers Trust Scotland

 “We know that many young carers miss out on some of their education as a result of their caring responsibilities, losing on average 23 days of school per year.”

-“It was therefore a natural fit for us to sponsor 15 Young Carers Scholarship places at the Education Academy via Carers Trust Scotland as part of our pledge of support this season, and we can’t wait to see what the young people we are supporting go on to achieve.”
+“It was therefore a natural fit for us to sponsor 15 Young Carers Scholarship places at the Education Academy via Carers Trust Scotland and we’ve been delighted to hear about the difference these scholarships have made to the young people we are supporting.”

 Find out more about the Carers Trust Scotland HERE.